 All other brand, company, and product names are used for identification purposes only and may be trademarks that are the sole property of their respective owners.

 Acknowledgements

-The Open Group gratefully acknowledges The Open Group Architecture Forum for developing the TOGAF architecture framework.
+The Open Group gratefully acknowledges The Open Group Architecture Forum for developing TOGAF.

 The Open Group gratefully acknowledges the following reviewers who participated in the review of this Study Guide: